wittenberg/vlad/README.md

 ### Compute thresholds of a risk-adjusted CUSUM chart for surgeon 2

-Upper and lower control limits of the risk-adjusted CUSUM chart based on log-likelihood ratio statistic can be computed with the function `racusum_arl_sim`.
-The implemention uses parallel simulation and multi-stage search procedure.
+Upper and lower control limits of the risk-adjusted CUSUM chart based on log-likelihood ratio statistic can be computed with the function `racusum_arl_h_sim`.
+The implemention uses parallel simulation and a multi-stage search procedure.

 ``` r
 # set a random number generator for parallel computations